Yahoo Mail: Automated scanning of email content

 The contents of Yahoo!
 Mail messages are scanned for the purposes of targeted advertising, in contrast to its main competitors Gmail (which ended the practice in late 2017) and Outlook.com (which did not employ the practice).

 Content sharing with the National Security Agency

 In 2015, Reuters reported that Yahoo! has implemented a functionality to scan all incoming emails for specific keywords and share email content in real time with the US National Security Agency.

-Platforms

-The mobile app for Yahoo!
-Mail can be downloaded from the App Store for iOS, and the Google Play Store for Android.
-Both versions of the app perform the same function, but are tailored to the mobile device's operating system.
-Some characteristics include replying to a message by opening a notification and separately archiving, deleting and starring notifications.
-It is available in several languages.